rapyuta-robotics/rapyuta-io-docs/hugo/content/introduction/_index.md

 ## Our Origins
-Our journey on Cloud Robotics started with [RoboEarth](http://roboearth.ethz.ch/), an EU-funded project from 2010 to 2014, with a goal to create an
+Our journey on Cloud Robotics started with [RoboEarth](http://roboearth.ethz.ch/), an EU-funded project from 2010 to 2014, whose goal is to create an
 ***internet for robots***, where robots could enjoy both a *shared* (via a common knowledge base) and an *extended* (via servers in a data center) brain.